dngu7/dngu7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student advised by Salil Kanhere, Surya Nepal and David Liebowitz focusing on generative modelling of synthetic documents.
+I am a PhD student advised by Salil Kanhere (UNSW), Surya Nepal (CSIRO) and David Liebowitz (Penten).
-Our research group broadly focuses on developing machine learning and statistical techniques that improve cyber deception - a novel cyber defensive strategy used to detect attackers of compromised computer systems.
+Our research group develops machine learning and statistical techniques that improve cyber deception - a novel cyber defensive strategy used to protect computer systems.
+My specific research area focuses on generative modelling of decoy documents, primarily used to detect cyber attacks.
+More broadly, I am interested in understanding how to develop intelligence in machines.

 # Recent news